wisha411/wisha411/README.md

 - 👋 Hi, I’m @wisha411
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on web development projects and also learn from others
-- 📫 How to reach me ...
+- 📫 How to reach me wishmish411@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i'm a self taught developer with no formal training

 <!---
 wisha411/wisha411 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.